ecohealthalliance/awesome-parasite/README.md

 Parasites are unique organisms studied in a variety of disciplines due to their health burden, diversity, and complex ecologies.

+Awesome parasite was created by [Anna Willoughby](arw36.github.io) and is maintained in partnership with [EcoHealth Alliance](www.ecohealthalliance.org).
 Contributions welcome, please read the [contributing guidelines](contributing.md).

 ## Contents
    - [Databases](#databases)